inrae/pgd-mmdt/docs/settings.md

 TITLE | Title to display in main banner | Metadata management FILEBROWSER | Indicates whether the file browser is used.
 This assumes it is installed. | 0 URL_FILEBROWSER | File browser URL.
-It can be absolute or relative. | /fb/ APPNAME | Name given in the URL to access the web interface. | maggot dataverse_urls | Array of Dataverse repository URLs where you can upload metadata and data | - zenodo_urls | Array of Zenodo repository URLs where you can upload metadata and data | - SERVER_URL | Default Dataverse repository URL | https://entrepot.recherche.data.gouv.fr
+It can be absolute or relative. | /fb/ dataverse_urls | Array of Dataverse repository URLs where you can upload metadata and data | - zenodo_urls | Array of Zenodo repository URLs where you can upload metadata and data | - SERVER_URL | Default Dataverse repository URL | https://entrepot.recherche.data.gouv.fr